DoerJ/Leetcode/README.md

 console.log(world) // the output: ['hello', 'world']
 </pre>

 In the code segment above, '...' operator is passing the properties(values) of array "hello" into array "world", concatnating the values of the both arrays.
-The use of '...' operator is kinda similar to the f string in python.
+The use of '...' operator is kinda similar to f string in python.